 Best pick-up bars in Washington, DC

 This cash-only dive modeled after a living room tends to get sweaty.
-You can blame that on a free jukebox full of long forgotten ’50s soul songs and Showtime’s house band, Granny and the Boys—a quintet led by an 81-year-old woman.
+You can blame that on a free jukebox full of long forgotten ’50s soul songs and Showtime’s house band, Granny and the Boys—a quintet led by a woman in her 80s.
 If you haven’t already guessed it, this place is quirky.
 A $5 Natty Boh/shot special will give you the courage to ask someone to dance.
-Things typically don’t kick off until 11 or later, so plan on this being your final destination for the night.
+Things typically don’t kick off until 11pm or later, so plan on this being your final destination for the night.

 Anyone savvy enough to frequent this no-fuss neighborhood hangout is worth sidling up next to.
 Drinks are strong, cheap (usually less than $10) and good—a rare trifecta in DC.
 All Souls draws a broad clientele, so there’s a good chance your dream lover is there right now, just waiting for you to buy them a Manhattan.
 A jukebox bumps classic hits, though don’t plan on dancing: The tiny corner bar is perpetually packed, and elbowroom is a luxury.

 The mural of a busty redhead spilling out of her dress says it all: You can let loose at Madam’s Organ.
 This Adams Morgan institution has five bars within four levels (the second floor bar is known as the “Pick-Up Joint”) and features live music every night of the week.
 Dancing on tables is not out of the ordinary, and half-price beer and wine during happy hour serves as conversation lubrication (a phrase we shall never repeat).
 If you’re looking to make bad decisions, there’s no better place.